St Peter's War Memorial

 I cannot remember when the organ was last restored before 1994, so these parts must be over 50 years old and get a fair bit of hammering every week.
 The parts are called “pulldown pneumatics”.
 There is one pulldown pneumatics per black and white key on the upper keyboard and they connect the keyboard to a valve under each pipe.

 It is extremely difficult for me to get photographs of the internal mechanism of the organ due to it being inside the organ.
-However, these pictures shows what they are:
+However, this pictures (which was taken by the organ builder) shows what they are (one is arrowed):

-These pulldown pneumatics valves are breaking up as the leather deteriorates with age (like us all!).
+These pulldown pneumatics valves are breaking up as the leather deteriorates with age (like us all!)
+We estimate that they are around 100 years old.
 If they are not rebuilt, they will fail and 1/3rd of the organ will be unplayable.
 The organ tuners estimate it is going to cost £5,000 to remove the 58 valves from the back of the organ, take them to the workshop, remove all the leather, rebuild them and then re-install and set them up.
 It is a very labour intensive job done by hand.

-If you feel you can give a couple of pennies to the repair it would be really kind of you.
-You will be adding to the history of the organ.
+If you feel you can donate some money to the repair the organ, would be really kind of you.
+You will be adding to the history of the organ, an extremely important Memorial to those who fell in the Great War, and live music.

-It would also be nice if a 2nd hand electronic organ could be purchased for our sister church, which has suffered a lot of damage due to a leaking roof and basically destroyed the Historical Organ with water damage.
+It would also be nice if a 2nd hand electronic organ could be purchased for our sister church, StThomas', which has suffered a lot of damage due to a leaking roof and basically destroyed the Historical Organ with water damage.
 It would cost over £300,000 to repair.
-Meanwhile, they are making do with a small home electronic organ.
-The church has already raised enough money to replace the roof, part of the electrics, and are currently raising money for work on the parts of the roof which has not been done, to finish of the electrics and install a new heating system.
+Meanwhile, they are making do with a small home electronic organ which is dying.
+The roof has been sorted.

 Both organs are in the parish of Bury Roch Valley: http://www.buryrochvalley.org.uk/